flapjs/FLAPJS-WebApp/DEPENDENCIES.md

 ## jest-fetch-mock
 - This allows us to mock and test fetch() calls.

+> **SETUP:**
+There is setup code to put in the `setup.js` file for Jest.
+This is simply to declare a global mock of the fetch() function, so it becomes accessible even in the node environment, and provide default mocked data for any fetch calls.

 ## babel-jest
 - Allows Babel to recognize Jest tests.
 Otherwise, Jest cannot use Babel transformations, such as CSS modules.